jquery/jquery-migrate/warnings.md

 **Cause:** These two deprecated properties are `false` when the page is using Quirks mode, and `true` when the page is in standards mode.
 Quirks mode was never supported in jQuery so these properties were removed.

-**Solution:** Do not use jQuery in Quirks, it has never been supported.
+**Solution:** Do not use jQuery in Quirks mode, it has never been supported.
 See the previous item for solutions.

 ### JQMIGRATE: jQuery.parseJSON requires a valid JSON string